 What you can do is a Google search only for images labeled for reuse.
 To do that, search for whatever topic you are looking for in Google, then click Images when the search results show up.

 Next, click Tools in the bar above the image results.
-Then, use the Usage Rights pulldown to filter by Labeled for Reuse.
-These are images that you can use on your website for free, without attribution or other legal obligations.
+Then, use the Usage Rights pulldown to filter by Creative Commons licenses.
+These are images that you can use on your website for free, but they might require attribution or other action.
+Once you find a photo you like, check the requirements.

 Free Photos, No Attribution Required